 Public law applies to decisions taken by public bodies including government departments, local authorities and most regulatory bodies and also to quasi public bodies exercising public functions.

-It can be distinguished from private law which governs relationships between individuals and private companies.
+It can be distinguished from the private law which governs relationships between individuals and private companies.

 If a decision or an action is unauthorised by legislation, a public body will be in breach of legislation and public law principles.